 - 6.4.1 Any student disrupting an examination may be dismissed from the examination room at the discretion of the chief invigilator.
 A student dismissed from the examination room will be advised that a breach has been identified and will be reported. - 6.4.2 If a breach of examination procedures occurs but does not disrupt the examination, or the chief invigilator allows the student to remain in the examination room, an invigilator will advise the student that a breach has been identified and will be reported. - 6.4.3 The chief invigilator will document breaches of examination procedures and provide a report within five working days.
 It is not necessary to demonstrate that the student gained an advantage as a result of the breach for the matter to be reported.
-The report will be provided to the relevant academic integrity officer in the case of academic misconduct matters, to the Executive Dean in the case of other misconduct matters, or both if the matter falls into both categories. - 6.4.4 If the academic integrity officer considers that the breach constitutes academic misconduct, they will investigate the matter following the procedures in section 9 of this manual.
-For other misconduct matters the Executive Dean will determine the appropriate process to follow.
+The report will be provided to: - the relevant academic integrity officer in the case of academic misconduct matters, to be dealt with under the procedures in section 9 of this manual, or - to the Executive Dean^{} in the case of other misconduct matters, or - both if the matter falls into both categories.